-Let’s talk about what makes good fried chicken.
-As Lee Schrager puts it, “I always look for something that’s perfectly crisp on the outside and juicy on the inside.”
+What makes for perfect fried chicken, exactly?
+As Lee Schrager, the founder of the South Beach Wine & Food Festival, puts it, “I always look for something that’s perfectly crisp on the outside and juicy on the inside.”
 Dominique Love, founder of the Atlanta Food and Wine Festival, says: “Perfect fried chicken will burst with juicy flavors.
 If you don’t have to wipe juice from your chin, then your chicken missed the mark.”
 And how do we achieve that kind of flavor at home?
 “Personally, I’m a fan of the brining process (or, hint, get a kosher chicken if there’s no time to brine) and skillet frying,” says Schrager.
 “No overcrowding the skillet, though!”
 Love agrees that it is all about the brine.